 News & Releases

-Eight middle and high school students from Oneida County pitched their business ideas before a panel of 8 real-life investors to compete for funding at the First Annual Young Entrepreneurs Academy (YEA!)
-Investor Panel Presentation Event at Mohawk Valley Community College on Thursday, April 18.
-The students presented before representatives from some of the area’s biggest companies as well as an audience filled with family, friends and members of the community, for the opportunity to gain funding for their original ideas- that could be the next big thing!
+Seven middle and high school students from Oneida and Herkimer Counties pitched their business ideas before a panel of five local investors to compete for funding at the Third Annual Young Entrepreneurs Academy (YEA!)
+Investor Panel Presentation Event at Mohawk Valley Community College on Wednesday, March 25, 2015.
+The students presented before representatives from some of the area’s biggest companies as well as an audience filled with family, friends, and members of the community, for the opportunity to gain funding for their original ideas that could be the next big thing.

-On Thursday night, the Investor Panel donated monetary contributions and in-kind donations, as well as their support and encouragement in their belief that they too can make a job- not take a job- at any age!
+The Investor Panel donated monetary contributions and in-kind donations at the event, as well as their support and encouragement in their belief that they, too, can make a job – not take a job – at any age.

 The investor panel consisted of the following business professionals: